 Shell by Nina Mair

 Shell is a delicate wooden bathtub by Austrian architect Nina Mair.
 The basin was carved from a solid block of walnut by CNC milling machines, then hand polished and oiled to perfection.
 This combination of technology and craftsmanship enabled the “precise positioning of every curve, and the ergonomic optimization of every radius and incline,” says Mair.
-It also allowed for sophisticated details such as the seamlessly integrated drain and overflow.
+It also allowed for sophisticated details such as the seamlessly integrated drain.

 Prime by Norm Architects